zaproxy/zaproxy-website/site/content/faq/what-is-the-best-way-to-automate-zap.md

 weight: 8
 ---

-For most use cases the best way to automated ZAP is using the [Automation Framework](/docs/automate/automation-framework/).
+For most use cases, the best way to automate ZAP is using the [Automation Framework](/docs/automate/automation-framework/).

 For a comparison of the different automation options see